Superradiance -- the 2020 Edition

 In principle multiple scattering events can also be used to increase the efficiency of any possible collisional Penrose process.
 The energy of particles that cannot escape to infinity may be substantially larger than the energy of those that can, and even if these particles are unable to escape themselves, they may collide with other particles and give rise to high-energy collision products that may escape and be detected at infinity.
-This may lead to very large efficiencies, even away from $a=M$~\cite{Schnittman:2014zsa,Berti:2014lva}.
+This may lead to very large efficiencies, even away from $a=M$~\cite{Schnittman:2014zsa,Berti:2014lva}, which can even increase further when the particles involved in the collision are spinning~\cite{Maeda:2018hfi}.
 However, whether these processes play a role in the production of observable gamma rays or ultra-high-energy cosmic rays is still an open problem.